My Static Blog Publishing Setup and an Apology to RSS Subscribers

 Pretty simple, eh?
 Let’s break things down into greater detail though…

-I code and write everything pretty much exclusively in Sublime Text on my MacBook Air.
-I know - it's not a fully open source editor, but I just love how incredibly fast and intuitive it is.
-I used VSCode in the past but ended up requiring far too many plugins to get things setup just the way I like it.
+I code and write everything exclusively in Sublime Text on my MacBook Air.
+I know, it’s not an open source editor, but I love how incredibly fast and intuitive it is.
+I used VSCode in the past but ended up requiring far too many plugins to get things setup the way I like it.
 Sublime Text works best for me even right out of the box.
-(I still need Emmet and some theming changes, of course).
+(I do need Emmet and theming changes though).

 I perform the following for a new article: